wavefrontHQ/docs/pages/doc/logging_send_logs.md

 ### Best Practice

-If the maximum character limit for a message, tag, and value are exceeded, logs are dropped by the Wavefront proxy.
-Therefore, as a best practice make sure your logs are within the given limits.
+If the maximum character limit for a message, tag, and value is exceeded, logs are dropped by the Wavefront proxy.
+Therefore, make sure your logs are within the given limits.
 See [FAQs](logging_faq.html#track-data-dropped-by-proxy) to monitor the data points dropped by the proxy.

 {% include note.html content="If you want to increase the limits, reach out to [technical support](https://docs.wavefront.com/wavefront_support_feedback.html#support) for help." %}